Best toys what looks like magnetic tiles for younger & older

 Play Choice now has the ultimate activity book collection, with over 60 pages of fun coloring pages and educational puzzles.

 magnetic tiles are great fun to play with.
 Your child probably can't get enough of it.
-But what other toys are there that look like it?
+But which toys is there anything else that looks like it?

-The best toys to try are these wooden magnet blocks from Tegu.
+Best toys to try out these wooden magnet blocks from Tegu.
 With different shapes you can build a lot with it.
-It looks a bit like magnetic tiles, but then again not.
+It looks a bit like magnet tiles, but then again not.

-In this article I have the 4 best magnet tile alternatives and a buying guide with what you should pay attention to.
+In this article I have the 4 nicest magnet tile alternatives and a buying guide with what to look for.

 Let's take a quick look at the top picks.
 Then I'll go into more detail about each of these choices.